cure-lab/LTSF-Linear/README.md

 ### Comparison with Transformers
 ![image](pics/336results.png)
-DLinear outperforms FEDformer by over 40% on Exchange rate, around 30% on Traffic, Electricity, and Weather, and around 25% on ETTm1 and Weather.
+DLinear outperforms FEDformer by over 40% on Exchange rate, around 30% on Traffic, Electricity, and Weather, and around 25% on ETTm1.

 ### Efficiency
 ![image](pics/efficiency.png)